 Our 20 Favorite Temples in Bali

-Bali’s main temples are known as the 9 Directional Temples.
+Bali’s most important temples are known as the 9 Directional Temples.
 These are the most important ones as they protect Bali from evil spirits, and they are often located at the most auspicious places all over the island, such as mountains and ocean cliff edges.
 Aside from these nine temples, there are about 20,000 other temples to visit and to save you some time, we’ve summarized the most popular temples here.

 Enjoy browsing through your options and we’re looking forward to seeing your photos on Instagram of the magical places you’ve visited during your vacation in Bali.